vishwesh-D-kumar/AlgorithmFlowVisualizer/demo.md

 ## Features :

-1. Attribute tracing through function calls :
+1. Tracing through function calls :
     After a mutable object has been marked for tracing it will be traced through all incoming function calls (example, self.dp in demo2.py)